Towards Non-Volatile Spin Orbit Devices: Deposition of Ferroelectric Hafnia on Monolayer Graphene/Co/HM Stacks

-Nonetheless, the thickness of the nucleation layer is clearly critical in increasing the device coercive voltage as well as the stability of the resulting ferroelectric state, and in general, deposition of conformal \AlOx{} on Gr requires relatively thick oxides of several nms \cite{vervuurt2017uniform}.
+Nonetheless, the thickness of the nucleation layer is clearly critical in increasing the device coercive voltage, and in general, deposition of conformal \AlOx{} on Gr requires relatively thick oxides of several nms \cite{vervuurt2017uniform}.
 This will also lead to a destabilization of the ferroelectric state due to depolarization fields \cite{lomenzo2019ferroelectric}.